aabbtree77/esp32-vpn/README.md

     6. [A smart walking cane for the blind](https://github.com/manishmeganathan/smartwalkingcane).

 - Wi-Fi is limited to 10...50m without repeaters.
 [LoRa](https://en.wikipedia.org/wiki/LoRa) may reach [1...166km](https://meshtastic.discourse.group/t/practical-range-test-results/692/47?page=2).
 One can use a complete [LILYGO TTGO T-Beam ESP32 board](https://www.youtube.com/watch?v=TY6m6fS8bxU) or connect the LoRa shield bridge to ATmega first and then to the PC, or connect the shield bridge directly to the Raspberry Pi boards, see [this LoRa for libp2p example](https://github.com/RTradeLtd/libp2p-lora-transport).

-  [Mobile radio network uses](https://meshtastic.discourse.group/t/real-world-use-cases/175) are very demanding w.r.t. a device power consumption.
+[Mobile radio network uses](https://meshtastic.discourse.group/t/real-world-use-cases/175) are very demanding w.r.t. power consumption.
 The ESP32 could be suboptimal here.

 Global Connectivity

 - All this gigantic VPN activity exists mostly because A and B do not have proper addresses.
 We cannot use MAC, we do not have the IPv6.
 So how does one send a message?
 Expect to have to deal with the OSI model, overlay mesh networks, proxies and reverse proxies, [tunneling and self-hosting](https://github.com/anderspitman/awesome-tunneling), STUN/TURN/ICE, TCP meltdown, CGNAT, SOCKS5, ARP, ICMP, subnet masks, CIDR, gateways, port forwarding, host names, DNS and mDNS, DHCP, virtual interfaces, firewalls, Linux kernel routes, routers and routing...

-- We do connect A and B, and it is finally free thanks to the progress on p2p, but there is still no 100% guarantee.
+- We do connect A and B, and it is finally free, but there is still no 100% guarantee.
 [More like 50% - 80%](https://www.youtube.com/watch?v=bzL7Y1wYth8).
 The complexity is staggering.
 70+ KLOC of Go just to give your computer a proper global address so that you can ssh or use Remmina.
 Syncing a folder?
-You may double these 70+ thousand lines of code.
+Double these 70+ thousand lines of code.

-- Some pretty basic services are so complex underneath.
-Humanity has not yet automated the elections, though there is a certain [technological progress](https://hackmd.io/@juincc/B1QV5NN5S).
+- Some pretty basic services are very complex underneath.
+Humanity has not yet automated elections, though there is a certain [progress](https://hackmd.io/@juincc/B1QV5NN5S).

 - Code atop go-libp2p to peek into: EdgeVPN, Hyprspace, [awl](https://github.com/anywherelan/awl), Syncthing: [1](https://www.reddit.com/r/Syncthing/comments/1324xrm/how_reliable_is_synthing/), [2](https://forum.syncthing.net/t/how-syncthing-communicates-with-my-server-when-im-in-a-public-network/20437/2). [safe-network](https://github.com/maidsafe/safe_network) atop rust-libp2p.